-• We have members of staff trained is supporting children with a variety of physical needs including assisting with personal hygiene and toileting on a 2 to 1 basis, who can access support from the advisory teacher for PI.

-• Staff members have training in delivering Speech & Language programmes, signalong, fine motor skills and communication.

-• Staff work closely with physiotherapists and occupational therapist to deliver regular therapy sessions in school.
+- We have members of staff trained in supporting children with a variety of physical needs including assisting with personal hygiene and toileting, who can access support from the advisory teacher for PI. - Staff members have training in delivering Speech & Language programmes, signalong, fine motor skills and communication. - Staff work closely with physiotherapists and occupational therapist to deliver regular therapy sessions in school.